krane/krane/docs/04-configuration.md

 The above deployment configuration:

 - Creates a deployment called **hello-world-app**
 - Uses the image **hello-world**

-- Has an alias **hello.localhost** that is automatically handled by Krane.
+- Has an alias **hello.localhost** that is automatically handled by Krane

 ### name